 One of the keys to any successful content marketing program is simply launching the content as fast as possible.
 The faster you can get the content onto your website and into the hands of your sales team, the sooner you’ll see the benefits of your efforts.

 Costs for articles in the 1,000-word range generally average around $300 per article (again, if you’re outsourcing it yourself).
-At two articles per week (at least), it’s roughly $600 per week or $2,400 per month.
+If you're looking for three articles per week, that's roughly $3,600 per month.

-The companies mentioned above (Scripted & Verblio) now offer all-inclusive plans that include SEO support, content strategy, and even one-to-one account management.
+The companies mentioned above (Scripted and Verblio) now offer all-inclusive plans that include SEO support, content strategy, and even one-to-one account management.

-This type of engagement is certainly available through marketing agencies as well, but in most cases, you won’t find this level of strategy with a freelance writer.
+This type of engagement is also available through marketing agencies, but in most cases, you won’t find this level of strategy with a freelance writer.

 Early on, when writing platforms were just getting off the ground, it was very difficult to know who would be writing for you and the level of work they’d be able to deliver.

 As the industry evolved, so too have these platforms.
-They now have matching technology to align the content you need with the writers that would be best suited to execute.
+They now have matching technology to align the content you need with the writers who would be best suited to execute.

 Despite it being a lower initial investment, outsourcing can become difficult to forecast exactly what you’re going to spend over time.

 As your need for content increases, so too do your outsourced expenses.

 You may start with outsourcing blog articles, but that can expand into newsletters, social posts, historical blog optimization, and landing pages.